 - Flying Pets in Cargo: This is a better option for pets traveling by themselves.
 In fact, pets are prohibited from flying unaccompanied in the cabin of the plane.
 These reservations are made by a certain department of American Airlines.
 Read more about pets in cargo and American Airlines Cargo.

 - Service Animal Policy: American Airlines welcomes service animals including emotional support animals, as well as other special assistance for customers with disabilities.
 While following the federal guidelines for these animals and passengers with disability, the airline also has some of its own policies for service animals.
+To determine if your dog qualifies to be certified as a Psychiatric Service Dog and can be accepted as such on American Airlines, you can visit Pettable’s PSD service.

 Other American Airlines Pet Policies and Programs